 Of all the days at the Cheltenham Festival, Day Three might the most like a party.
 Named in honour of the Irish invasion that takes place every year, St. Patrick’s Day is as much about how many pints of Guinness get drunk as it is about the racing.
 Proceedings build up gradually to the day’s premier race, the Stayers’ Hurdle, with the Golden Miller Novices’ Chase getting things under way.

 This is one of the newest races at the Festival, established as it was in 2011.
 It has been sponsored every year since it was first run, with the original sponsor, Jewson, taking over this race when the Jewson Novices’ Handicap Chase was moved to the last day of the week.
-Jewson’s association with this new race ended in 2014 when the insurance brokers JLT took on the honour, Marsh then took over from JLT in 2020.
+Jewson’s association with this new race ended in 2014 when the insurance brokers JLT took on the honour, Marsh then took over from JLT in 2020 and then Turners in 2022.
 If there was no sponsor in a year then the race’s official title would be the Golden Miller Novices’ Chase, named in honour of the most successful horse in Cheltenham Gold Cup history.

 This is the first race to be run on the New Course, signalling the switch from the Old Course for the rest of the week.
 It’s left-handed and lasts for two miles and four furlongs, with sixteen fences along the way.
 The Grade 1 race is for novices aged five or older, with five-year-olds given eleven stone three pound and six-year-olds or up allowed eleven stone four pound.
 There’s a seven pounds allowance for mares.